Latest News

 “This work is truly transformative because it centers the voices and needs of the communities we serve,” said Sheehan.
 “By engaging directly with residents, we’re ensuring that the solutions we implement are not just impactful, but deeply meaningful for those who live here.
 Through our partnerships and interventions, we aim to break the cycle of disparities and pave the way for generations to experience better health and health outcomes.”

 At the core of this initiative is a multilevel intervention (MLI) rooted in an asset-based framework that targets key social drivers of health.
 In partnership with each income-based housing community, the project will introduce structural interventions at the built environment level, such as initiatives aimed at improving food access and affordability, and promoting physical activity.
 The MLI will also include individual level activities, including hotspot and tablet access and a comprehensive digital lifestyle intervention, as well as community level activities open to all residents, such as experiential nutrition events conducted by a local community partner.
-These efforts will be driven by a comprehensive understanding of the community's assets and needs, aiming to enhance health equity and wellbeing across multiple levels.
+These efforts will be driven by a comprehensive understanding of the community's assets and needs, aiming to enhance health advancement and wellbeing across multiple levels.

 “Our focus on HUD is unique, and the potential for structural impact and long-term sustainability is significant,” said LaRose, who is also a member of the Cancer Prevention and Control research program at Massey.
 “We have the opportunity to directly address the root causes of cancer disparities and promote organizational changes within HUD to improve the lives of residents living in income-based housing.”

 The research emerging from this initiative, along with three other similarly NCI-funded projects in the U.S., will accelerate new discoveries aimed at advancing multilevel, community-engaged implementation science.
-These efforts are crucial to reducing cancer disparities and improving health equity nationwide.
+These efforts are crucial to reducing cancer disparities and improving health outcomes nationwide.

 Written by: Maggie Christ, Blake Belden